johnrees/overplay/README.md

 # OverPlay

-Adds a play button on top of your static video thumbnails
+Overlays a play button on your static video thumbnails

 ## How to use